The AP Interview: Pope says homosexuality not a crime

 “These bishops have to have a process of conversion,” he said, adding that they should apply “tenderness, please, as God has for each one of us.”

-Francis’ comments are the first uttered by a pope about such laws, but they are consistent with his overall approach to the LGBTQ community and belief that the Catholic Church should welcome everyone and not discriminate.
+Francis’ comments, which were hailed by gay rights advocates as a milestone, are the first uttered by a pope about such laws.
+But they are also consistent with his overall approach to LGBTQ people and belief that the Catholic Church should welcome everyone and not discriminate.

 Some 67 countries or jurisdictions worldwide criminalize consensual same-sex sexual activity, 11 of which can or do impose the death penalty, according to The Human Dignity Trust, which works to end such laws.
 Experts say even where the laws are not enforced, they contribute to harassment, stigmatization and violence against LGBTQ people.